 “You know,” I said, “some of us make announcements during lunch.
 Scott and I want to make an announcement today.”

 I nudged Scott with my knee under the table.
 He grinned.
 “Tony and I would like to announce that we are, officially, boyfriends.”

 There was cheering and congratulations and hugs.
 Kids at other tables looked around to see what was going on.
-A few friends from other tables wondering what was happening came over, and they congratulated us when they found out about me and Scott.
+A few friends from other tables listened to what was happening came over and congratulated us when they found out about me and Scott.
 The freshman football players came over and congratulated us, too.
 John Garchik made sure to announce, loudly, that he’d guessed that I had a boyfriend and that it was Scott.
 Some of the guys on the JV basketball team saw Scott standing and being hugged, so they came over and Scott told them.
 They all grinned and congratulated us.
 It seemed like every freshman in the cafeteria, and some sophomores and juniors too, knew about us by the time the lunch period was over.

 After dropping off our trays I nudged Scott and whispered, “Let’s talk on the way to our next class.”